Among all household chores, removing vomit stains from carpet is one of the most unpleasant.

-Often, most people are turned off by the foul odor from vomit.
+Often, most people are turned off by the foul odor of vomit.
 With a toddler around the house, there is a high chance of having an unnoticed vomit mark on a carpet for a long time.

 Procrastination plays its part, and you end up with an old vomit stain tarnishing your home.

-Below is a list of methods (four in total) that will help remove old vomit stains from carpet.
+Below is a list of methods (four in total) that will help remove old vomit stains from the carpet.
 If followed well, your carpet will be clean and fresh in no time.
 Before starting any of these steps, it is advisable first to scrape off excessive vomit using a spatula.

 Method 1: Using baking soda and white vinegar